 Carpenter OAs have found fame in diverse fields: these include Maddie Hinch, who currently plays in goal for England Hockey; Dominic Wood of 'Dick and Dom' fame; and film producer Georgia Kacandes, best known for Hugo, The Wolf of Wall Street, and The Adventures of Tin Tin.

-In the 3rd, 4th and 5th form, each bedroom has two to four girls
+In the Third, Fourth and Fifth Form, each bedroom has two to four girls

 sharing, and these groups change each term to establish and maintain

 good friendships within each year group.
 The junior studies are located

 on the ground floor close to the Duty Office so that help is readily